 Each year Beta Kappa Beta awards scholarships to two Texas collegiate chapters.
-One $250 scholarship goes to a member of the Southern Methodist University chapter and another $250 scholarship is given to a member of another Texas collegiate chapter on a rotating basis.
+One $250 scholarship goes to a member of the Southern Methodist University chapter, and another $250 scholarship is given to a member of another Texas collegiate chapter on a rotating basis.
 The recipient can use the money to her discretion.
-For 2019-2020 school year, a member from the Baylor University collegiate chapter will receive the scholarship.

 Scholarship applicants must complete the Adele Drew Scholarship application.
 It is a one-page application in which the applicant is asked to illustrate what it means to be an Alpha Chi Omega sister.

-Applications should be submitted to Meredith Walski at firstname.lastname@example.org.
-The application deadline has been extended to November 15th.
+Applications should be submitted to Kaitlin Kelley at firstname.lastname@example.org.

 Adele Fieve Drew